Aider-AI/aider/docs/benchmarks.md

 is normally included by the `unittest` module.

-The benchmarking harness also logs sha hashes of the API requests and replies.
+The benchmarking harness also logs sha hashes of the all the OpenAI API requests and replies.
-This makes it easy to identify sources of randomness or nondeterminism in the bechmarking process.
+This makes it possible to
+detect randomness or nondeterminism in the bechmarking process.

 It turns out that the OpenAI chat APIs are not deterministic, even at `temperature=0`.
 The same identical request will produce multiple distinct responses, usually on the order of 3-6 different variations.
-This feels like they are load balancing across a number of slightly different instances of the model.
+This feels like OpenAI may be load balancing their API across a number of slightly different instances of the model.

 For some exercises, some of these variable responses pass the unit tests while